 The Nature & Garden tip: external use

 Ink stains – rub your hands with the inside of a banana peel, this will remove ink stains from your hands.

 Relaxing properties – on burns or insect bites or itchiness, again, rub the inside of a banana peel.

 Banana skin is the perfect fertilizer.
 It leaches nutrients and minerals that are crucial to flower-bearing plants.
 Bury banana peels at the foot of the plant.
 Banana benefits don’t stop with eating the fruit itself!

-The inner portion of the banana peel can be used to wipe dust off your indoor leaf plants.
+Use the inner portion of the banana peel to wipe dust off your indoor leaf plants.

 Did you know?
 According to a legend in the Antilles, getting married under a banana tree is a bad omen.
 It predicts that the woman will be a bad mother and that the husband won’t be happy.